H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Lateral Movement/Certificate pfx File/ADCS WinRM Passwordless Authentication.md

-# ADCS WinRM Passwordless Session
+# ADCS WinRM Passwordless Authentication

 ### REQUIREMENTS: Have access to the /certsrv web portal (You can send a CSR for a certificate)